-The verification of the Microkit is based on an implementation version of the Microkit as was available at the time of beginning the project mid 2022 and therefore differs in some key details from the current upstream Microkit version available in the public git repository as of mid 2023.
+The verification of the Microkit is based on an implementation version of the Microkit as was available at the time of beginning the project mid 2022 and therefore differs in some key details from the current upstream Microkit version available in the public git repository as of 2024.

-Kernel limitations: Non-MCS
+11.1.1 Kernel limitations: Non-MCS

 The upstream Microkit is built on top of the mixed-criticality scheduling (MCS) seL4 kernel.
-However, the MCS kernel does not yet have a full verification story.
-In particular, the verified case-init loader neither supports MCS no 64-bit architectures.
+However, the MCS kernel itself does not yet have a full verification story.
+In particular, the verified case-init loader neither supports MCS nor 64-bit architectures.

-In order to obtain a complete verification story, the verification supports not only the upstream Microkit, but also a fork that uses the non-MCS 32-bit kernel.
-This fork will be redundant once MCS verification and case-init have caught up.
+In order to obtain a complete verification story for the Microkit, the verification supports not only the upstream Microkit, but also a fork that uses the non-MCS 32-bit kernel.
+This fork will be redundant once the underlying MCS kernel verification and case-init have caught up.

-Architecture limitations: 32-bit
+11.1.2 Architecture limitations: 32-bit

-Similar caveats hold for the architecture: The verified system initialiser does not presently support 64-bit architectures but only 32-bit architectures.
+Similar caveats hold for the architecture as for the kernel limitations: The verified system initialiser does not presently support 64-bit architectures but only 32-bit architectures, which again, in turn, limits the full verification story of the Microkit.

-SDF to CapDL mapping: platform-aware
+11.1.3 SDF to CapDL mapping: platform-aware

 Ultimately, the functionality for automatically generating CapDL output based on the user-provided system SDF spec should target all platforms supported by the Microkit.
 However, the Microkit code is by nature platform-aware (as opposed to platform-agnostic), and the Microkit environment currently supports only a few development boards (essentially a limited set of AArch64 boards).
-The specification may have to be generalised to be more platform-agnostic as support for new development boards expands.
+The specification may have to be generalised to be platform-agnostic to a greater extent as support for new development boards expands.